First-Year Experience Spring Orientation

 How often is Chapel?

-Chapel is held every Monday, Wednesday, and Friday from 10:30 am to 11:20 am in Murchison Gym.
+Chapel is held every Monday, Wednesday, and Friday from 10:30 am to 11:20 am.
+Chapel may be held virtually in order to follow COVID-19 guidelines.

 What happens if I can't make it to all chapels?